Employee Information

 3) If you are unable to perform your usual and customary job on a temporary or permanent basis, your restrictions will be reviewed for possible accommodation through transitional or alternative work.
 Disability Management works with you and your supervisor to identify the appropriate accommodation so that you can return to work.

-Any person who makes or causes to be made any knowingly false or fraudulent material statement or material representation for the purpose of obtaining or denying workers' compensation benefits or payments is guilty of a felony.
+Any person who makes or causes to be made any knowingly false or fraudulent material statement or material representation to obtain or deny workers' compensation benefits or payments is guilty of a felony.

 For further assistance, please contact Disability Management.